 Which digital tools do students use to organise themselves and their work?
-This was one of many questions Durham students answered in the 2018 Student Digital Experience survey.
+Durham students let us know the tools that they use in the 2019 Digital Insights survey.
 We count down the top ten answers here:

 Students particularly liked being able to instantly save their notes to the cloud and the free storage space that Google Drive provides.